One of the greatest feelings in the world is finishing a project.

-Remember, if the thinner smell after the paint is minor it does not last for long.
+It does not last long if the thinner smell after the paint is minor.

 This means it may certainly get neutralized on its own after a few hours (sometimes a couple of days).

-If it does not go away in a week’s time, you can make use of natural products such as:
+But if it doesn’t go away in a week, try using natural products such as:

 - activated charcoal,